QuantEcon/lecture-python.myst/lectures/svd_intro.md

  * dynamic mode decomposition (DMD)

- Like principal components analysis (PCA), DMD can be thought of as a data-reduction procedure  designed to capture salient patterns by projecting data onto a limited set of factors.
+ Like principal components analysis (PCA), DMD can be thought of as a data-reduction procedure that  represents salient patterns by projecting data onto a limited set of factors.

 ##  The Setting